Siege of Colchester: Aftermath

 The aristocratic Royalist leaders, Lord Norwich, Lord Capel and Lord Loughborough, were to have their fate decided by Parliament; Capel was beheaded for high treason, whereas Norwich and Loughborough were exiled.
 A military court found Lucas, Lisle, Farre and Gascoigne guilty of high treason and sentenced them to death by firing squad.
+This sentence was actually rare during the Civil Wars: while Irishmen and deserters were regularly executed, the execution of professional English soldiers was unprecedented.
+The siege has been seen as an important link between the "relative leniency" of the First English Civil War and the brutality of the Cromwellian conquest of Ireland.

-This sentence was actually rare during the Civil Wars, but was justified by Fairfax and Ireton on several grounds.
-The claims were that Lucas had executed Parliamentary prisoners in cold blood; that he had broken his parole given after the First Civil War; and that the Royalists had continued to fight in an indefensible position, thus causing unnecessary death and suffering.
+The sentence was justified by Fairfax and Ireton on several grounds.
+The claims were that Lucas had executed Parliamentary prisoners in cold blood; that he had broken his parole given after the First Civil War; that he had used 'doctored bullets' designed to cause extra suffering; and that the Royalists had continued to fight in an indefensible position, thus causing unnecessary death and suffering.
 Certainly a reason for executing these and others responsible for the revolt was to show that Parliamentary control was now complete, and that any attempts to continue to fight would be swiftly dealt with.

 Overnight Farre managed to escape, and it was discovered that Gascoigne was an Italian citizen, so he was spared the firing squad.
 However, by the order of Fairfax, Lucas and Lisle were executed in the evening of 28 August.
-Within days, pamphlets were produced extolling Lucas and Lisle as martyrs to the Royal cause, and today in the grounds of Colchester Castle there stands a monument marking the site of the execution.
+Within days, pamphlets were produced extolling Lucas and Lisle as martyrs to the Royal cause, and today in the grounds of Castle Park, just behind Colchester Castle, there stands a monument marking the site of the execution.